jeff4/bionotes.github.io/index.md

 ## Lecture 16: Finding a Specific Gene in the Library
 ### September 14, 2020
+### Tricks of the trade
 * Library = set of bacterial colonies on a petri dish

-### Tricks of the trade
-* what if there is an EcoRI site in the middle of the desired gene?
-Two possibilities: (1) partial digestion aka lower concentration of restriction enzyme in solution; (2) Restriction/methylation competition by titrating how much methylase you add to protect a certain desired % of the target DNA sequence
+* **Problem 1**: what if there is an EcoRI site in the middle of the desired gene?
+Two possible solutions:
+	1. **Partial digestion** aka lower concentration of restriction enzyme in solution
+	2. **Restriction/methylation competition** by titrating how much methylase you add to protect a certain desired % of the source DNA sequence
+* **Problem 2**:
+	* Assume you are using an antibiotic like ampicillin as the selector to filter out E.coli colonies that haven't been transformed with the desired source DNA sequence.
+	* We assume that only bacteria that have absorbed a plasmid that contains *both* the amp<sup>R</sup> resistance segment *and* the source DNA segment survive the petri dish that contains ampicillin.
+	* However, it is quite likely that a plasmid accidentally closes with *only* the amp<sup>R</sup> resistance segment, thereby conferring immunity to an bacteria that is missing the source DNA segment.
+	* How do we prevent this?
-*
+	* **Answer**:
+		* We use the enzyme **phosphatase** (see for example [alkaline phosphatase](https://www.neb.com/products/m0290-alkaline-phosphatase-calf-intestinal-cip#Product%20Information)) which strips off the terminal phosophate.
+Thus, [ligase](https://en.wikipedia.org/wiki/Ligase) can no longer anneal this plasmid until we are ready.
+In other words, phoshatase makes it such that ligase can no longer do its job and the plasmid will no longer "self-ligate".
+		* Next, when the desired source DNA insert segment comes along, it carries its own phosphates which allows the plasmid to close.
+		* Note that this will still leave single-strand nicks.
+Those nicks will be healed in the target bacteria.
+	* Another trick: you can shake up DNA in water, shearing them to pieces of various lengths.
+Depending on how much you've shaken things up, you can make smaller and smaller segments of DNA.
+Also, you can use enzymes to fix the ends of each strand so they are blunt ends or sticky ends as desired

+### Different vectors for different target organisms, etc.

 ## Lecture 17: Analyzing a Gene